Energy Tax Credit Rules Shift Again for Wind and Solar Projects

 Key insights

-• Construction must be continuous, with a four-year safe harbor to get the facility up and running.
-Delays don't extend this window, so the burden of proof is on you.
+• Construction must still be continuous, with a four-year safe harbor to place projects in service.
+Delays don’t extend this window, so documentation remains critical.

 Act now to take advantage of energy tax credits.